The Cost of Replicability in Active Learning: Replicable Active Agnostic Learning

 First, we show that in the round based portion of the algorithm, hypotheses in the set \(V_r^\Theta\) will be removed with high probability.
-By definition of the loops exit condition we have \(\widehat{\Delta}(V_r) \ge 16\Theta\nu\).
-We have estimated
+From the definition of the distance metric we get